Service Level Agreements: Structuring Performance Credits and Other Incentives

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide business and technology counsel in understanding the what the “math” means with respect to operational impacts, the practicality and value of performance credits, the appropriate definitions for key terms and processes, as well as techniques for building in flexibility in drafting service level provisions in technology agreements.
+This CLE course will guide business and technology counsel in understanding the what the “math” means with respect to operational impacts, the practicality and value of performance credits, the appropriate definitions for key terms and processes, as well as techniques for building in flexibility in drafting service level provisions in technology agreements.

 - Service level agreements